JumboLove/david-witt-me/README.md

 ## Hosting the Sanity site

-Deploying is supported for any hosting platform that supports static site hosting.
+The Sanity Studio for this site is hosted on [Netlify](https://app.netlify.com/)

 ### Build command

-`turbo build --filter=site-space-madness-sanity`
+`turbo build --filter=site-david-witt-me-sanity`

 ### Publish directory